 Let's say you were born outside the U.S., and lived with your parents there, but are told that you have a grandparent who was a U.S. citizen.
 Is there any chance that the grandparent's citizenship could pass to you?

 U.S. citizenship does not pass directly from a grandparent to a grandchild.
 But don't stop there when looking into this matter.
-If your parent acquired citizenship from his or her parent (your grandparent), it's possible that you then acquired citizenship from your parent.
+If your parent acquired citizenship from automatically (but perhaps unknowingly) from a U.S. citizen parent (your grandparent), it's possible that you then acquired citizenship from your parent.

-(A related legal concept called "derivation" of citizenship applies mostly to people who are already green card holders, but from what you've described, this probably doesn't apply to you.)
+(A related legal concept called "derivation" of citizenship applies mostly to people who are already green card holders, and whose parents who were green card holders become naturalized U.S. citizens.)